 2) Was Your Tank Filled Correctly?

 Getting e-liquid directly down the center of your atomizer is not what tanks like.
 Be sure to only fill your tank or device through it's assigned filling port.
 Ensure all excess liquid around the top cap is directed into the tank, or properly absorbed or cleaned away from the top of the atomizer head.
+For pod devices with rubber seals, ensure that excess liquid is wiped away from the filling port before re-installing your pod for use.
 NEVER fill your tank directly through the atomizer head.
 When priming your atomizer, always focus on the visible, external areas of cotton to saturate.
 If you're confident enough that you can saturate the internal cotton of your atomizer without over-priming, our advice is to try the “barrel-roll technique” (rotate the atomizer with your thumb and forefinger in an elevated, horizontal position to try to get the e-liquid evenly distributed on the internal cotton). **Over priming your atomizer will cause automatic coil flooding** If you're uncomfortable priming your atomizer, allow your new atomizer to sit in the filled tank for 5-7 minutes before first use.

 3) Power Settings, and Proper Use

 Most devices, tanks, and atomizers have “recommended wattages” on them.
 This is to help consumers know where their new device should be sitting on variable wattage MODS to be functioning properly.
 While these wattages are just “recommendations”, they do serve a purpose, particularity on the low end.
 For example, the Aspire Cleito 120 0.15 ohm atomizers have a recommended wattage of 100-120 Watts.
 That means Aspire recommends you use these atomizers at a bare minimum of 100 Watts to get optimal use.
 I personally start at 86 Watts for about an hour, then generally go to about 90-95 Watts, where I remain.
 I do not follow their recommended 100 Watt guideline.
 However, continued use of my Cleito 120 at 86 Watts or lower does decrease its performance and cause a lot more spit-back, and leakage, as not enough power is going through the coil to properly vaporize the e-liquid in the cotton.
-If you find your also not following the recommended wattages—which is fine, to each their own—and your tank is leaking or spitting, try turning your wattage up closer to that recommended wattage, vape on it for at least half an hour, and see if that fixes it.
+For pod devices, it is especially important that you're following the recommended wattage listed on your coils with a variable of +/- 5 watts (so if you're coil is suggested at 25W you can go between 20-30 watts).
+If you find you're not following the recommended wattages—which is fine, to each their own—and your tank is leaking or spitting, try turning your wattage up closer to that recommended wattage, vape on it for at least half an hour, and see if that fixes it.
 Also, please please please always ensure that the tank, device, or kit you're purchasing is right for YOUR VAPING STYLE.
 Every single user is different, and there's no real right or wrong way of vaping.
 Whether you're a busy office worker or an always-on-the-go tradesman, there is a vape device for you!
 If you're a new vaper who prefers a cooler vape, getting a tank that can push 300 Watts probably isn't for you, and might cause you some headache.
 If you ever need help, always ask your friendly local vape store employee for some guidance, or message Steeped Monkey Brains on our chat app!
 We're here to assist you on your vaping journey.
 Ask away!

 4) How Charged Is Your Battery?